-Information management also involves how information is structured, its content quality, and more.
+IM also involves how information is structured, its content quality, and more.
 It encompasses people, content, process, and technology.
-These must be addressed for information management to succeed.
-AIIM also indicates information management adheres to guiding principles such as:
+To succeed, these must be addressed.
+AIIM also indicates it adheres to guiding principles such as:

 - Information assets are corporate assets.

 - Information is available and shared.

 IM is a corporate responsibility, which means everyone in an organization captures, manages, stores, shares, preserves, and delivers information.
 To accomplish this, the organization provides training, so everyone understands related policies, processes, technologies, and best practices.